-If the CRTC has determined that it is on the last line of the screen, C4 will change to 0 no matter what happens (as well as C9).
-If R4 and / or R9 are modified during the line when C0>1 while it is the last line, it does not change anything for C4 which will therefore return 0.
+When the CRTC has determined that it is on the last line of the frame, C4 will go to 0 no matter what happens (as well as C9).
+If R4 and/or R9 are modified during the line when C0>1 while the "Last Line" state is set, this does not change anything for C4 which will therefore return 0 (on the next line).